DavidHe1127/Mr.He_HandBook/DevOps/AWS/ECS/README.md

 ### Service Discovery

-2 ways of inter-service communications without using SD. a) via container instance's private IP (not practical as ip is transient) b) via their load balancers.
+2 ways of east-west comms without using SD. a) via container instance's private IP (not practical as ip is transient) b) via their internal load balancers in front of services.

-Using Service Discovery allows a domain bound to a service which returns ip when sending a DNS query.
+Using Service Discovery allows a domain bound to a service which returns an IP when DNS querying them.
 For more details, see `Service Discovery` in Platy.
 ---

 ### Troubleshooting Guide